 Emil T. Hofman Lecture

 Many Domers celebrate their admiration for Emil T. Hofman — legendary chemistry professor, mentor to many, and dean emeritus of the First Year of Studies — by visiting with him in person on campus and/or attending the annual Emil T. Hofman Lecture held in his honor on a Game Day.
-Details regarding the Hofman Lecture will be posted right here as soon as they are public.
+This year Mark Walsh will be presenting:

 Come join us in the Jordan Hall of Science as we explore the universe from the stars to the oceans.
 We will discuss green chemistry, adult stem cells, extraterrestrial life, imaginary numbers and much, much more.
 Before every home football game, our Saturday Science Exploration Series is sure to inspire a fascination with our world as visitors learn about our innovative approach to science.